tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 T> You may find that when you're implementing your class-based views that you are repeating yourself.
 For instance, in the `show_category()` function-based view, we have some reasonably extensive code that deals with populating a dictionary for use as the context dictionary when we pass it to `render()`.
 This code is executed for *both* HTTP `GET` and HTTP `POST` requests.
 T> In a class-based implementation, one solution would be to simply add the code to the `get()` and `post()` methods... but remember, [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)!
 How could you engineer a solution that means you only need one instance of the context dictionary generating code?
 T>
 T> A possible solution would be to create a *helper method* within your class-based implementation.
-You can call it whatever you like, but in order to be able to successfully generate the basics for the context dictionary of the `show_category()` view, you'll also need the `category_name_slug`.
+You can call it whatever you like, but to be able to successfully generate the basics for the context dictionary of the `show_category()` view, you'll also need the `category_name_slug`.
 How could you implement this?
 We give you a hint in the tip above.
 Once you have cracked it, you'll also be able to apply the same technique to other class-based views within your code.

 ## Viewing your Profile {#section-hints-profileview}
 With the code now in place to reinstate the use of the `UserProfile` model, we can now implement functionality to allow a user to view his or her profile -- and edit it.
-The process is again similar in nature to what we have done many times before.
+The process is again similar to what we have done many times before.
 We'll need to consider the following three steps.

 1. First, we will need to create a new template, this time called `profile.html`.
 This will live inside the `rango` `templates` directory.
 2. Second, we'll have to create a new view that renders the new template.
 We'll make this one a class-based view from the outset!
 3. Finally, the new view must be mapped to a URL -- in this case, `/rango/profile`.

 Of course, to make the new page accessible, we'll also need to provide an additional hyperlink in Rango's `base.html` template to provide simple access.
 For this solution, we'll be creating a generalised view that allows you access the information of any user of Rango.
-The code will also allow users who are logged into the app to also edit their own profile -- *but only theirs* -- thus satisfying the [requirements of this exercise](#sec-ex-profiles).
+The code will also allow users who are logged into the app to also edit their profile -- *but only theirs* -- thus satisfying the [requirements of this exercise](#sec-ex-profiles).

 ### Creating the Template
 First, let's work on creating a simple template for displaying a user's profile.
 The following HTML markup and Django template code should be placed within the new `profile.html` file within Rango's templates directory.